 Each morning saw a cool mist stretched over the ridges with the odd crowing of nearby roosters.
 By 4:30 a.m., as Pierre rang his brass bell, the shrill mating calls were in full swing.
 Notably, the persistent screeching of the long-tailed Asian koel, with its blood-red eyes and bluish-black feathers.
 Equally loud and distinct were the desperate cries of the Tokay gecko — one of the largest of its kind, adorned with striking coloration that blends with its environment.

-Despite being surrounded by winged dinos (yes, Dr. Grant was right, birds evolved from theropods) and other sentient beings — like the self-muted, cross-legged, rag-clad chimp known beyond these mountains as New Age weirdos, as well as colorful butterflies and often unseen but ever-present cobras, venomous centipedes, and monstrous black scorpions — I found myself oddly at peace.
+Despite being surrounded by winged dinos (yes, Dr. Grant was right, birds evolved from theropods) and other sentient beings — like the self-muted, cross-legged, rag-clad chimp known beyond these mountains as New Age weirdos, as well as colorful butterflies and often unseen but ever-present cobras, giant venomous centipedes, and palm-sized black scorpions — I found myself oddly at peace.

 The beautiful intentions set and achieved on that mountain were undoubtedly a contributing factor.
 The sweet scents wafting down from the flowery ridges and the refreshing underfoot sensation on the sala's cool stone floor during the hot afternoons undoubtedly played their part.
 Not to mention the wild coconut trees, hanging clusters of bananas, and ripe papayas — all of which became soothing objects of meditation.